How to Choose the Best Concertina for Traditional Irish Music

-If it's for traditional Irish music, of course, like above, I recommend a 30key Anglo C/G concertina with Italian reeds in it and an after sale service.
+If it's for traditional Irish music, of course, like above, I recommend a 30key Anglo C/G concertina with Italian reeds and an after sale service.
 For an advanced beginner looking for a concertina, try to find one made with a 6 fold leather bellows.
 Why 6 folds?
-Some of the cheaper lachenals have only 5 fold bellows.
+Some of the cheaper Lachenals have only 5 fold bellows.
 6 fold allows more air to the reeds.
 If you can find one with riveted action or a strong spring hook system because it will be faster i.e. easier to play and more responsive.
 Next, is to find out if it has double reeds as they result in a louder, stronger sound than a single reed.
 Finally it comes down to sound, ease of play and how it looks, but as usual these are a matter of personal opinion.

 If this is what you are looking for I strongly recommend the brand new Phoenix Concertina for €1,395 as it has all of the above features.

 Best Concertina to Buy For Intermediate Players (£1800/€2000 Plus)

 If you feel you are really serious and are going to continue playing for a lifetime, it would be a good idea to buy a makers concertina for example Marcus, AC Norman, or Morse.
 These are current concertina makers, meaning parts are easily available should an issue arise in the future.
 These three makers would also be my personal favourite, sound wise and playability wise.